-During the year, the Group has identified some significant risks which are critical to the success of the business.
+During the year, the Group has identified new risks, reviewed and updated the risk register.
 The likelihood and impact of the risks have been assessed and appropriate mitigation actions have been identified for the risks.

 Risk awareness sessions have been incorporated in the monthly management meetings attended by the Group's senior and middle management and key employees.
 This is part of the ongoing initiative to sustain risk awareness and risk management capabilities.